vyragootoglobal-web/LAZV-CHAIN/LAZV-chain/docs/RECOVERY.md

-## Recovery Logic
+# LAZV Chain Recovery

-If all nodes disappear:
+If all nodes are offline:

-- Polygon checkpoint defines last public truth
+1. Read last Polygon checkpoint
-- Any builder may restart the chain
+2. Extract height + hash
+3. Start new seed node
+4. Continue chain

-- No permission required
+No permission required.
-- Forking allowed

-LAZV survives through code, not people.
+No owner exists.